rodrigomartinezar/home-garden-iot-api/README.md

 Finally, check that the table name is configured and execute
 node main.js
 to run the api.
 It will run on localhost:4000.
+There are two get methods.

+### 'sensors-ids'

+Fetches every unique sensor id

+### 'city-data'.

-There are two get methods. 'sensors-ids' and 'city-data'.
-The first fetch every unique sensor id.
-The second fetch data from a specific sensor.
-To specify the sensor, you have to give an id on the header of the request.
-You can check the first method in your browser visiting 'localhost:4000/sensors-ids'.
-The second method will not be available for it's not possible to pass a header from browser.
-For this, it may be better to use a tool like Postman.
+Fetches data from a specific sensor.
+To specify the sensor, you have to give an id as a Query param